-Students have access to wide variety of materials including physical and electronic items, various kits and technology items, Reserve materials as well as items from other libraries through Summit and Interlibrary Loan.
-For a detailed full list of items, loan times, and policies you can borrow please see the Borrowing Policy guide.
-For instructions and tutorials on how to obtain, request, and check out items locally held please see the Borrowing Materials Tab at the left.
-For information on materials including textbooks placed on Reserve by instructors and other class related materials available for you to use please see The Class and instructor materials for loan in the library (Reserves)
+Students have access to a wide variety of materials including physical and electronic items, various kits and technology items, reserve materials as well as items from other libraries through Summit and InterLibrary Loan.
+For a detailed list of items, loan times, and policies please see the Borrowing Policy.
+For instructions and tutorials on how to obtain, request, and check out items locally held please see the Borrowing Materials tab to the left.
+For information on materials, including textbooks placed on Reserve by instructors and other class related materials available for you to use, please see the Class and instructor materials for loan in the library (Reserves)

 Printers are located in the Garden Reading room on the 1st floor, 2nd floor computer lab and copy room, and the 3rd floor near the circulation desk.
-Printers can do double-sided printing, and can also be used to make scans or copies.
-All Library printers are equipped to print in color.
+You can print in color and double-sided, as well as make scans or copies.
 For detailed instructions on how to print, please see our printing at the library tutorial.

-The library has wide variety of spaces for study including 24 hours spaces, computer labs, single occupancy study rooms, and group study rooms.
-Learn more about the library’s hours and access policies on the Library's Hours page.
-For information on Study spaces located through all 6 floors of the building please, including the reading rooms and group study rooms see the Study Spaces Guide Located on the left.
+The library has a wide variety of spaces for studying including 24 hours spaces, computer labs, zoom-ready study rooms, and group study rooms.
+Learn more about the Library’s hours and access policies on the Library's Hours page.
+For information on study spaces located through all 6 floors of the building, including the reading rooms and group study rooms, please see the Study Spaces Guide located on the left.

 Librarians can help you with getting started with your research project or assignment; finding relevant books, articles, and primary sources; choosing and evaluating sources, and more!
 You can reach out to a librarian on our Ask a Librarian page.